-Once the index is created, the mxmlIndexEnum(), mxmlIndexFind(), and mxmlIndexReset() functions are used to access the nodes in the index.
-The mxmlIndexReset() function resets the "current" node pointer in the index, allowing you to do new searches and enumerations on the same index.
-Typically you will call this function prior to your calls to mxmlIndexEnum() and mxmlIndexFind().
+Once the index is created, the mxmlIndexFind(), and mxmlIndexReset() function resets the "current" node pointer in the index, allowing you to do new searches and enumerations on the same index.
+Typically you will call this function prior to your calls to mxmlIndexEnum() and <a href="mxmlIndexFind().